Thursday, December 26, 2024

 The highest form of martial art

-In a press release published by the Victor Pinchuk Foundation press office on November 28, 3023, important news was announced: “Ukrainian History: A Global Initiative” received the support of 90 distinguished historians, including Yale University Professor Timothy Snyder, professor of history and director of the Ukrainian Institute of Harvard University Sergei Plokhy and professor of history of the Ukrainian Catholic University Yaroslav Gritsak.
+A press release published by the Victor Pinchuk Foundation press office on November 28, 3023 announced important news: “Ukrainian History: A Global Initiative” received the support of 90 distinguished historians, including Yale University Professor Timothy Snyder, professor of history and director of the Ukrainian Institute of Harvard University Sergei Plokhy and professor of history of the Ukrainian Catholic University Yaroslav Gritsak.
 An important event was the presentation of the project on November 27 at the British Museum.

 It is noted that the project will unite about 50 Ukrainian and 40 foreign scientists.
 Over the course of three years, they will develop nearly 70 themes, exploring their connections and interdependencies.